gleechi/gleechi.github.io/pages/0.9.5/unity/unity_component_vgbakingclient.md

 ### Step 3: Baking

 Clicking "Create Grasps for project" will upload your package to the Gleechi Cloud baking server and trigger a bake.
 A window will appear to inform you about the process.
 Expect about 1-2 minutes for a common bake.
-After finishing the grasp baking file *[APP-IDENTITY].[APP-VERSION].db* will be downloaded into your project folder.
+After finishing, the grasp baking .db file will be downloaded into your project folder.